It's rare that projects are confined to a single team or department.

 Filter your tasks

-If you built the sprint in Trello, on the other hand, you can then easily send the different tasks to the appropriate apps by labelling them and enable task filters in your Sync settings.
+If you built the sprint in Trello, on the other hand, you can then easily send the different tasks to the appropriate tools by labelling them and enable task filters in your Sync settings.

 For example, label "GitHub" all the cards that you want to send to GitHub and in your sync settings add "GitHub" to the "Only sync cards with any of the following labels" list.
 See below.